Why Businesses Fail to Deliver On Time In Full for Customers

 Long Replenishment Intervals and Large Order Quantities

-Putting some science in to calculating the right level of inventory is, in itself, not enough to improve performance.
+Putting some science into calculating the right level of inventory is, in itself, not enough to improve performance.
 The level of inventory you need depends on the level of variation in your supply chain and the lead time from your suppliers as discussed above.
-However, it also depends on your processes for replenishment of inventory.
+However, it also depends on your processes for the replenishment of inventory.
 This essentially means your purchasing processes.
 Many distributors lack structured and routine processes to decide when to re-order products and how much to order at a time.
 It is also often tempting to take up suppliers’ offer of a “special price” for buying a large quantity.

 The longer the interval between replenishment and the more you order each time, the larger your inventory will need to be and the greater the chance that you will run out before the next delivery arrives.
 Routine, frequent replenishment of smaller quantities can lead to dramatic reductions in inventory, fewer shortages and lower costs for expediting stock.
 Clear rules are also needed to decide when stock needs to be replenished and in what quantity, so that you consistently order the quantity you need and no more.